rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/c1c02ff9-6f30-41f5-b4be-a279a273764e)

-***Figure e.*** In another iPad wifi session, the chatbot prevaricates on who developed The Foundational Model of Anatomy and denies the role of principal investigator and contributor Cornelius Rosse.
+***Figure 3.*** In another iPad wifi session, the chatbot prevaricates on who developed The Foundational Model of Anatomy and denies the role of principal investigator and contributor Cornelius Rosse.
 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/021c93c8-74c2-488d-8e33-adf68bb33eea)

 In progress,to be continued.